Marshmello: 2018–2023: "Happier", Joytime III and Shockwave

-In May 2021, Marshmello headlined the opening ceremony of the 2021 UEFA Champions League Final.
+In May 2021, Comstock headlined the opening ceremony of the 2021 UEFA Champions League Final.

-On June 11, 2021, Marshmello released his fourth studio album, Shockwave.
+On June 11, 2021, Comstock released his fourth studio album, Shockwave.
 It was independently released by the producer's own Joytime Collective label.
-On November 23, 2021, the album was announced as a nominee for the Grammy Award for Best Dance/Electronic Album, earning Marshmello his first Grammy nomination.
+On November 23, 2021, the album was announced as a nominee for the Grammy Award for Best Dance/Electronic Album, earning Comstock his first Grammy nomination.

-In 2022, Marshmello collaborated with Coca-Cola to create a limited edition flavour under their 'Coca-Cola Creations' brand; the strawberry and watermelon-flavoured drink was packaged in cans paying homage to "Marshmello's signature aesthetic."
+In 2022, Comstock collaborated with Coca-Cola to create a limited edition flavour under their Coca-Cola Creations brand; the strawberry and watermelon-flavoured drink was packaged in cans paying homage to "Marshmello's signature aesthetic."

-2023–present: Sugar Papi, Mellodeath, and upcoming projects
+2023–present: Sugar Papi, Underbrook, and upcoming projects

-On November 3, 2023, Marshmello released his fifth album and debut Latin album Sugar Papi, featuring the singles "Tempo", "Esta Vida", "El Merengue", "Como Yo :(", and "Alcohol".
+On November 3, 2023, Comstock released his fifth album and debut Latin album Sugar Papi, featuring the singles "Tempo", "Esta Vida", "El Merengue", "Como Yo :(", and "Alcohol".

-On January 7, 2025, Marshmello announced the launch of a band named Underbrook, for whom he performs under his real name.
+On January 7, 2025, Comstock announced the launch of a band named Underbrook, with whom he performs under his real name.
 Underbrook is a pop-punk band with Comstock as its lead vocalist.

-On January 17, 2025 Republic Records released the single "Slow Motion", the second collaboration between Marshmello and the Jonas Brothers.
-Subsequently, it was announced in March that Marshmello would be joining the Jonas Brothers for 10 shows of their upcoming JONAS20 - Living the Dream tour.
+On January 17, 2025 Republic Records released the single "Slow Motion", the second collaboration between Comstock and the Jonas Brothers.
+Subsequently, it was announced in March that Comstock would be joining the Jonas Brothers as a support act for 10 shows of their upcoming JONAS20 - Living the Dream tour.

-On August 8, 2025, Marshmello released the single "Holy Water" featuring Jelly Roll.
+On August 8, 2025, Comstock released the single "Holy Water" featuring Jelly Roll.